-- ▶ The connection via LANCAPI can not be performed.
-A fax program using the LANCAPI will then probably attempt to send again at a later time. - ▶ The connection via the LANCAPI can then be established when a main channel is free.
+- The connection via LANCAPI can not be performed.
+A fax program using the LANCAPI will then probably attempt to send again at a later time. - The connection via the LANCAPI can then be established when a main channel is free.
 A main channel is the first B channel used when a router connection is established.
 Secondary channels are used for channel bundling.
-The LANCAPI must wait if two router connections are established to separate remote stations (two main channels busy).
+The LANCAPI must wait if two router connections are established to separate remote stations (two main channels busy). - A connection via LANCAPI can always be established; an existing router connection will be terminated for the duration of the call if required.
+This can be used to ensure the permanent availability of the fax function, for example.

-10.2.2 Installing the LANCAPI client
+12.2.2 Installing the LANCAPI client

-- Place the LANCOM CD in your CD-ROM drive.
+- 1 Place the LANCOM CD in your CD-ROM drive.
 If the setup program does not automatically start when you insert the CD, simply click 'autorun.exe' in the main directory of the LANCOM CD in the Windows Explorer. - Select the Install LANCOM software entry. - 3 Highlight the LANCAPI option.
 Click Next and follow the instructions for the installation routine.